North Dakota oil boom: Environmental effects

 Oil extraction in the Bakken contributes greatly to climate change and environmental degradation.
 According to E.A.
 Kort, and his peers, the Bakken formation was responsible for 2% of total global ethane emissions in 2014.
 Ethane acts as a greenhouse gas when released during extraction, contributing to air quality reduction, pollution, and global warming.
 Extraction can release harmful air pollutants such as ozone, fine particles, sulfate, nitrate, ammonia, and airborne toxics.
 These Particles in the air can cause lung irritation and in certain situations, a visible haze either as a direct result of the emission or as a chemical reaction to other emissions already in the air.

 In addition to producing greenhouse gases, oil extraction in the Bakken region leads to contaminated soil, water, and air that pose the risk of negative health impacts to those living in the area.
 Including various types of cancer, respiratory problems, increases in skin fungi, nasal and throat irritations, and neurological functions.
 The risk of these negative effects depends on an individual’s distance from an oil operation and how they interact with local water, produce, and animals.
 According American Indian historian Nick Estes, the Dakota Access pipeline transports 800,000 barrels of tar sands oil across 1,200 miles of land each day and traverses through 357 tributaries of the Missouri River and the Ogallala aquifer.
 Which significantly exacerbates the chances of possible water and soil contamination.

 As stated by Ott et al., surrounding plant and animal populations also take a toll from oil extraction, as it can lead to land fragmentation and overall disruption of food chains.
 Resulting in seed dispersal and disrupted animal migrations, making it difficult for species to survive and support genetic diversity.
 Influencing edge effects, mixing ecosystems, and leading to influxes of invasive species.
 Sound and light pollution have also been proven to disrupt species’ abilities to locate prey, find mates, and avoid predators.

-As scholars Sarah Deer and Elizabeth Warner show, greenhouse gas emissions areis one of the most prevalent causes of climate change, which disproportionately effects Indigenous communities by causing erosion, severe weather, declining populations of salmon and other sacred fish species, and negative health effects overall.
+As scholars Sarah Deer and Elizabeth Warner show, greenhouse gas emissions are one of the most prevalent causes of climate change, which disproportionately effects Indigenous communities by causing erosion, severe weather, declining populations of salmon and other sacred fish species, and negative health effects overall.
 Creating Environmental injustices for the Indigenous people who have inhabited the land for generations.
 Given that they have a strong relationship with the land, oil operations that take place within proximity to their communities cause them to experience poor environmental externalities firsthand and disproportionately affect their living conditions.
 As Indigenous peoples are the majority of individuals being affected, despite suffering from serious health effects and dealing with unwanted runoff from pipelines, they lack representation and attention from the government.
 Causing their hardships to go unheard, while oil is continuously drilled.
 Thus, the negative effects of extraction harm not only the land that is being extracted from, but the original inhabitants of that land.